 Interface/API Description Identity Service The Identity Service API allows brokers to provide MitID Erhverv identities to service providers.
-The API has methods for requesting employee identitites associated to a particular private NemID or MitID and for obtaining attributes for employee identitites.
+The API has methods for requesting employee identities associated to a particular private NemID or MitID and for obtaining attributes for employee identities.
+Brokers can also obtain a list of active Local IdP systems including friendly names and EntityIDs.
 Access to the Identity Service interface is obtained by choosing Advanced Broker Services when the broker system is connected to NemLog-in in Administration.
 We refer to the Administration user guide for details [NLAdm].
 The Identity Service API is documented in [NLIDM], consult this reference for details.
 Signing API Brokers can use the qualified signing service in the same way that service providers do.
 This entails that the end user experience will involve interactions with the NemLog-in UI.
 If the broker wishes to completely control the signing user experience the broker can develop his own signing client which directly interacts with NemLog-in signing services by API.
 Note that this approach requires the brokers signing client to be certified according to ETSI standards.
 We refer to [NLBS] for details.
 The broker signing API is selected by choosing "Services for Brokers own Signing Client" when connecting the system in NemLog-in Administration.
-See [NLAdm] Local IdP API User organisations are allowed to connect a Local IdP to NemLog-in.
-When this functionality becomes available the Local IdP API will allow brokers to obtain a list of active Local IdP systems including friendly names and EntityIDs.
-Not yet available.
+See [NLAdm]